 Confidence — one very tough customer to master.

-If you’ve stood tentatively in front of an audience or felt like an impostor after being praised or promoted, I would place a wager those nagging feelings were rooted in a lack of confidence.
+If you’ve ever stood tentatively in front of an audience or felt like an impostor after being praised or promoted — I would place a wager those nagging feelings were rooted in your level of confidence.

 When you consider confidence in the workplace there are many platitudes, but few ring true.
 How do you truly “believe” in yourself when faced with the career moments that matter most?

-I don’t often read magazines.
-Yet, when I visit my corner hair salon, I leave my phone at home and I unplug.
-I thumb through Glamour, Vogue, Allure most of which offer career advice.
-One column in particular Glamour was authored by Mindy Kaling.
-I do realize she is not a traditional career writer (as she’s an actress).
-However, she has managed to accomplish career-wise, what few have in her industry.
+I don’t often find time for magazines.
+Yet, when I visit my corner hair salon, I leave my phone at home and unplug.
+I thumb through Glamour, Vogue, Allure — and they all offer their own brand of career advice.
+One career column in particular in Glamour was authored by Mindy Kaling.
+(I do realize that she is not a traditional career writer (as she’s an actress.
+However, she has managed to accomplish career-wise what few have in her industry.)

-Here is her thoughtful response to this question (posed by a nervous young girl at a speaking engagement), that she admittedly got all wrong in the moment:
+Here is her thoughtful response to this question (posed by a nervous young girl at a speaking engagement) — which she admittedly got all wrong in the moment: